ADAR102/Junkyard-Dog-Hud/README.md

 When the player overheals, Sol Bad guy sprite does a Dragon Install.
 When the player is low health, Sol Bad guy Sprite is on his knees with a headache.

-IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"

 Version 2 = Replaces the numbers for ammo and health.
-The font is ripped from Guilty Gear Xrd series.
+The font is ripped from Guilty Gear Xrd series

-IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"
+>IF YOU DON'T LIKE THE SOL BADGUY SPRITE THEN YOU CAN CHOOSE TO HAVE THE "NO SOL SPRITE"<

-Version 2 = Replaces the numbers for ammo and health.
-The font is ripped from Guilty Gear Xrd series.